Why Your Resume Doesn’t Need To Be So Long

 It’s tempting to mention that your favorite hobbies are travelling and playing chess.
 While that’s great and all, ask yourself – do hiring managers really care?
 Does it show that you’ll be a good fit for the job?
 If the answer is no, then leave it out and save yourself some space.

 4. If it’s so long ago, it’s too long ago

 Employers aren’t going to care what you did two decades ago.
 That was two decades ago and what you did back then will most likely be way less impressive than what you’re doing now – assuming your career has been on the rise over the years.
-So, if you’ve got experience from 20+ years ago then it’s not worth putting on the resume to begin with.
-In fact, it can make you seem like a weaker candidate than you really are.
+So, if you’ve got experience from 20+ years ago then it’s not worth putting on the resume to begin with and you should edit your resume to remove it.
+In fact, this type of experience can make you seem like a weaker candidate than you really are.

 5. The final word